Topics:

 If you are getting an error message from a WEB page or CGI program that you are displaying via http://inst.eecs.berkeley.edu, you may find clues about the problem by searching for either your login name, the WEB page name or the program name in the Server Access and Error Logs.

-Here are some common errror conditions and solutions:
+Here are some common error conditions and solutions:

 "Internal Server Error" error

-Login to a server such as torus.cs.berkeley.edu (a Solaris X86 system that is like inst.eecs) and run the CGI program on the UNIX command line.
-If you get an error, there may be a bug in your CGI (typically Perl) code.
+Login to a server such as cedar.cs.berkeley.edu (an Ubuntu Linux system like inst.eecs) and run the CGI program on the UNIX command line.
+If you get an error, there may be a bug in your CGI source code.

 If you created or copied your file on a Microsoft Windows system, the file may have newlines or other characters that don't work on UNIX.
 You can convert the Windows file to UNIX format with the UNIX command (for example):